mrYakamoto/roman-numerals/README.md

 In other words, `to_roman(4)` should return the string `'IIII'`.

+We'll need to test if our code works.
+You'll find a test file in the source directory called `roman_numerals_spec.rb`.
+This test file uses `rspec`, so you can run your tests with `rspec roman_numerals_spec.rb`.
+Go ahead and run it now, the tests should fail since you haven't done any work yet.

-Make sure to test your method by passing it several inputs whose results you know.
+Don't just rely on the existing tests.
+You'll need to write tests for several different inputs whose results you know.
 Test some simple numbers like `to_roman(1)` and more complicated numbers like `to_roman(1646)`.
-This serves as a good sanity check.
+This will serve as a good sanity check.
+If you find a bug in your code, make sure you write a test that _would_ have caught it.
+As the saying goes, "never fix the same bug twice."

 Hint: Use the integer division `/` and modulus `%` methods.